iotaledger/susee-streams-poc/README.md

 target/release/management-console --help # Use 'sensor', 'app-srv-connector-mock' or "iota-bridge" instead of 'management-console' for the other apps
 ```

-*Management Console* and the *x86/PC Sensor* provide the following options.
+All four x86/PC applications provide the following options except
+of `--wallet-file`.
-*IOTA-Bridge* and *AppServer Connector Mockup Tool* are using the same options expect `--wallet-file`
+*IOTA-Bridge* and *AppServer Connector Mockup Tool* are not
-as these applications do not need a wallet:
+using `--wallet-file` as these applications do not need a wallet:

     -h, --help
             Print help information